You can reach me at firstname.lastname@example.org

 My research is devoted to the study of human agency: what it is, how it is possible, and how it accords with scientific accounts of human nature.
 My primary focus is the free will debate.

-I am currently working on a book project, Rediscovering Free Will, which argues that the free will debate should not be focused on the traditional question of whether free will is compatible with determinism.
+In my work I argue that the free will debate should not be focused on the traditional question of whether free will is compatible with determinism.
 Rather, more attention should be paid to distinct threats posed by the sciences of the mind (e.g., neuroscience and psychology) and conversely, what these sciences can tell us about how free will works in humans.
 I examine these threats and argue that they do not show that free will is an illusion.
 Instead, these sciences can help to explain free will, rather than explaining it away.
 To set up these conclusions about what the modern mind sciences tell us about free will, I offer a naturalistic theory of free will focusing on the importance of imagination and self-knowledge—especially our ability to consider various future decisions and their outcomes, to know what we really want, and to know how to act on it.
 This account of free will, which analyzes it as set of psychological capacities that agents possess and exercise to varying degrees, is amenable to scientific inquiry.

 I have written several papers that discuss the relevance of scientific research to free will and agency, including “Is Free Will an Illusion,” which responds to scientific challenges to free will, and “Why ‘Willusionism’ Leads to ‘Bad Results’,” which offers an explanation for why recent scientific claims that free will is an illusion may lead people to behave worse.
 In “Autonomous Agency and the Threat of Social Psychology,” I consider how research in situationist social psychology potentially threatens free will, and I examine Daniel Wegner’s claims about the illusion of conscious will in “Agency, Authorship, and Illusion” and “When Consciousness Matters.”